Olufunmilayo Olopade

-Olufunmilayo I. Olopade, O.O.N. (born 1957 Nigeria) is a hematology oncologist, Associate Dean for Global Health and Walter L. Palmer Distinguished Service Professor in Medicine and Human Genetics at the University of Chicago.
+Olufunmilayo I. Olopade born in the year 1957, is a Nigerian hematology oncologist, Associate Dean for Global Health and Walter L. Palmer, Distinguished Service Professor in Medicine and Human Genetics at the University of Chicago.
 She also serves as director of the University of Chicago Hospital's Cancer Risk Clinic.

 Life

 Olufunmilayo Olopade was born in Nigeria in 1957 and was the fifth of six children born to an Anglican musician.

-She attended St Anne's School Ibadan for her secondary school education.
-Olopade first expressed interest in becoming a doctor at a young age because the Nigerian villages were scarce for doctors and medical resources, which were both in high demand.
+She attended St Anne's School in Ibadan for her secondary school education.
+Olopade first expressed her interest in becoming a doctor at a young age because the Nigerian villages were scarce for doctors and medical resources which were both in high demand.

-She graduated from University of Ibadan, Nigeria, with a MBBS, in 1980.
+She graduated from the University of Ibadan in Nigeria with an MBBS in 1980.

 She works closely with the Breast Cancer Research Foundation and has performed extensive clinical work surrounding the role of the BRCA1 and BRCA2 genes in the incidence of breast cancer in women of African descent.

 She is a member of the American Association for Cancer Research, the American College of Physicians, the Nigerian Medical Association, the American Philosophical Society, and the Institute of Medicine.

 Early career

-Olufunmilayo started her career in 1980 as a medical officer in the Nigerian Navy Hospital, after which she moved to the US where she worked at Cook County Hospital, Chicago between 1983 and 1987.

-In 1991, Olufunmilayo joined the University of Chicago as assistant professor in hematology and oncology and presently serves as Dean of Global Health and Director of the Center for Clinical Cancer Genetics at the University of Chicago.
+Olufunmilayo started her career in 1980 as a medical officer in the Nigerian Navy Hospital.
+She moved to the US in 1983 and worked at Cook County Hospital in Chicago until 1987.
+In 1991, Olufunmilayo joined the University of Chicago as an assistant professor in hematology and oncology, Dean of Global Health, and Director of the Center for Clinical Cancer Genetics at the University of Chicago.